 In June 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses of Financial Instruments.
 The standard changes the methodology for measuring credit losses on financial instruments and the timing of when such losses are recorded.
-The ASU is effective for annual periods beginning after December 15, 2019 with early adoption permitted.
+In April 2019, the FASB issued targeted clarification to ASU No. 2016-13 within ASU No. 2019-04.
+In May 2019, the FASB issued targeted transition relief to ASU No. 2016-13 within ASU No. 2019-05.
+These ASUs are effective for annual periods beginning after December 15, 2019 with early adoption permitted.
 We are currently evaluating the impact this standard will have on our condensed consolidated financial statements.